-If you’re like the rest of the universe, your goals for 2015 probably include weight loss, taking better care of yourself and something about saving or getting money.
-However, tackling the budget is a daunting task, even for the most seasoned of us.
-Check out a few tips to make your budget review a bit less scary, and a lot more productive.
+If you’re like the rest of the universe, your goals probably include weight loss, taking better care of yourself and something about saving or getting money.
+However, tackling the budget is something that most of us do not look forward to tackling.
+Check out a few tips to make your budgeting tasks a bit less scary, and a lot more productive.

 - Re-Do Your Budget